 How did I do?

 Did you enjoy this post?
 If you want to read some more you might like 10 Things I’ve Learned In The First Terms Of Being A School Mum.
 Or how about 10 Tips To Prepare Your Child For The Start Of School.
+Or head to Arthurwears for 10 Questions To Ask When Choosing A Primary School.
 If you want more funny real-life parenting, head to my Mum Life section.
 Or for UK travel and day out inspiration click on my Travel Section.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.